-English 9, 10, 11; NIACC Writing Assessment Score of 10 or higher or ACT Reading score of 16 or above; Instructor Approval
+English 9, 10, 11; Instructor Approval

-12 (Primarily for those participating in NIACC Academics: Automotive,
+12 (for those participating in NIACC Academics: Automotive,

 Building Trades, Advanced Manufacturing, etc.)

 Study designed to assist students in improving and/or refining skills in areas of reading, writing, listening and speaking to help meet communication needs in college and for success and advancement in both professional and personal settings.
 No prerequisite or corequisite necessary to participate in this course.